 - A pool company that is owner-operated can thus expect to have net margins of around 80 percent (minus their truck expenses and fuel).

 - Similar to landscaping routes, the seller’s tax returns or profit and loss reports often are not even asked for by the buyer.

 - As long as the monthly billing of the route is known and confirmed, the typical buyer is comfortable making an offer to purchase the route.

 - Equipment such as truck or trailer is usually not included in the sale, since buyers will be expected to use their own vehicle and equipment in order to service the route.

 - Pool routes typically sell for 10-12 times the regular monthly billing, where a lower or higher multiple may be affected by a number of different factors.

-Factors Affecting Sales Multiple of Monthly Billing for South Florida Pool Routes
+Factors Affecting Multiple of Monthly Billing for South Florida Pool Routes

-Ideally, buyers want stable, longstanding, and well paying customers that are primarily in just a few subdivisions.
+Ideally, buyers of pool routes want stable, longstanding, and well paying customers that are primarily in just a few subdivisions.
 This ensures a steady stream of cash flow, a low cancellation rate, more lucrative pool repair and replacement charges, low fuel expenses, and more time to clean and service pools (rather than driving to different pools spread out over a large geographic area).
-As a part of their formal due diligence, buyers will analyze the quality of the route’s customers by examining the pool company’s bank statements which should reveal the route’s payment history and the actual route sheet which should reveal relevant customer data.
+As a part of their formal due diligence, buyers will analyze the quality of the route’s customers by examining the pool company’s route sheet and bank statements.
+This reveals customer payment history and relevant customer data.

 - Unfortunately, some potential buyers of pool routes may use unsavory techniques to ‘steal’ customers from the seller of the pool route.